 This is a one page sample pricing menu.
 You can create a basic, simple price guide with Flipsnack.
 It’s easy!

 Here’s another simple web design pricing guide.
-It proves that simplicity is often a great solution for effective design.
+This proves that simplicity is often a great solution for effective design.

 Now that you’ve seen these examples, you should start making your own price list or price guide using our tool.